retroul/retroul/README.md

 # What kind of things I develop 👨‍💻
 - 👾 Roblox Scripts
 - 😹 Mostly random shit I don't even know myself

+# Most of the stuff on here are from my old deleted account.